bruno-gbl/climate-data-country/To-Do.md

   + All indicators at the pg-level: https://cds.climate.copernicus.eu/datasets/sis-extreme-indices-cmip6?tab=overview

 ### Code
-1. API request to download the data
++ API request to download the data
++ Tranform individual JSON files into one unitary dataframe
++ Insert month_id column
++ Prepare decision on c_id column.